metrico/qryn-docs/docs/installation.md

 Let's install **qryn** in a snap.
 All you need is `NodeJS`, `Bun` or `Docker` to get started.

-?> Using a ClickHouse LTS version is strongly suggested
+?> Using a ClickHouse LTS version > 23.3 is required ⚠️

 Configuration is performed using [ENV](env.md) parameters passed to the process or container.